|Nutrition Facts (per serving)|

 This delicious recipe for crock pot hot apple cider is a traditional beverage, sometimes called wassail, that usually consists of spiced wine or beer flavored with roasted apples.
 This nonalcoholic apple cider version can be enjoyed by everyone.

 It's perfect for a cold winter day after you have come into your warm cozy house from sledding or skating.
 This drink is also delicious for entertaining.
-If you have a pretty crockpot, you can serve the beverage right out of that appliance.
-Be sure you supply a heatproof spatula and sturdy mugs with handles.
+If you have a pretty crock pot, you can serve the beverage right out of that appliance.
+Be sure you supply a heatproof ladle and sturdy mugs with handles.

-- Combine the apple cider, brown sugar, ground cloves, ground allspice, cinnamon sticks, and the orange studded with cloves in a 4- to 5-quart slow cooker.
+Combine apple cider, brown sugar, ground cloves, ground allspice, cinnamon sticks, orange, orange, and cloves in a 4- to 5-quart slow cooker.

-- Cover the crockpot and cook on low for 2 to 3 hours, stirring occasionally.
-Serve in mugs.
+Cover crock pot and cook on low for 2 to 3 hours, stirring occasionally.